 Eye injuries most commonly result in the workplace, but may also arise in a number of other situations.
 For example:

 Some eye injuries can ultimately lead to loss of vision or complete blindness which can have serious consequences for a person’s independence, lifestyle and employment.
 Loss of a major sensory faculty such as sight can also have a psychological impact including depression.

 Depending on the nature of your eye injury and the circumstances which caused it, compensation may or may not be available.
-You should always seek expert legal help to see if you are able to make a claim.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.